Dina Pathak: Career

 Films that stand out in this era are Gulzar's Mausam (1975), for which she earned her first nomination for the Filmfare Award for Best Supporting Actress, Kinara (1977) and Kitaab (1977), and sweet comedies like Basu Chatterjee's Chitchor (1976), Gharaonda (1977) and also in an art cinema classic, Shyam Benegal's Bhumika (1977), which saw her standing tall alongside another acting legend, Smita Patil, in her career's best performance.

 Just as the 1970s ended, she was seen in the comedy classic, Hrishikesh Mukherjee's Gol Maal (1979), where she essayed the role of Kamala Shrivastava, a middle-aged woman who sportingly plays mother to Amol Palekar, who went on to direct her in his 1985 film, Ankahee.
 The next decade began with another career-best performance, as a stern disciplinarian matriarch in Hrishikesh Mukherjee's Khoobsurat in (1980), closely followed by Bhavni Bhavai (1980).
 She earned two nominations for the Filmfare Award for Best Supporting Actress for her performance in the former two films.
 In 1980, she was also awarded the Sangeet Natak Akademi Award.
 During the '80s, she also appeared on the popular TV series, Malgudi Days.
 In 1984, she appeared in A Passage to India.
 She gave powerful performances in Ketan Mehta's Mirch Masala (1985), Govind Nihalani's Tamas (1986) and once again she worked with Gulzar in Ijaazat (1987).

 Perhaps her career's best came in another comedy when she appeared in Deepa Mehta's Bollywood/Hollywood (2002) for which she was nominated for Canadian Screen Award for Best Supporting Actress at the 23rd Genie Awards.
 She was also portraying the role of Badi Maa in the cult show Khichadi (2002).

 Personal life

-She married Baldev Pathak and had two daughters, acclaimed actresses Ratna Pathak Shah (b.
+She married Baldev Pathak and had two daughters, actresses Ratna Pathak Shah (b.
 1957), and Supriya Pathak Kapur (b.
 1961).